 The incoming class arrived in Blacksburg after making it through a highly competitive application period.
 Interim Dean Daniel emphasized that the incoming students have been afforded a rare opportunity to become veterinarians; more than 1,800 prospective students applied for admissions in the Class of 2023.

 The veterinary college was one of the first U.S. veterinary schools to hold a white coat ceremony.
 During the event, students also received a stethoscope to mark their transition into the profession and were welcomed by representatives from the Virginia and Maryland veterinary medical associations.

-Earlier in the week, first-year students completed orientation activities designed to produce well-rounded and professional veterinary students.
-In addition to lectures, tours, and presentations at the college, students visited the Alta Mons campground in Shawsville, Virginia, for a day of team-building exercises designed to boost their leadership, self-confidence, and communication skills.
+Earlier in the week, first-year DVM students completed orientation activities designed to establish and promote the class as a cohesive, supportive community.
+In addition to lectures, tours, and presentations at the college, students visited the Alta Mons summer camp and retreat center in Shawsville, Virginia, for a day of team-building exercises designed to boost their leadership, self-confidence, and communication skills.

 Meanwhile, the college also hosted orientation activities for graduate students.
-The BMVS program, which prepares students to be scholars and researchers who will benefit animal and human health by advancing veterinary and biomedical knowledge, welcomed 12 new students at its orientation on Thursday, Aug.
+The BMVS program, which prepares students to be scholars and researchers who will benefit animal and human health by advancing veterinary and biomedical knowledge, welcomed 21 new students at its orientation on Thursday, Aug.
 24 at the veterinary college.
-Of these, three are Ph.D. students, including one dual degree DVM/Ph.D. student, and nine are master’s degree students, including eight residents.

 Of these, 12 are Ph.D. students, including two dual degree DVM/Ph.D. students and two resident PhD. students.
 Of the 11 new master’s degree students, six are residents.
 Additionally, two students who previously completed their master’s degree in the program were welcomed as Ph.D. students this semester.